dzufferey/resync_oopsla20_artifact/README.md

 # 424. Programming at the Edge of Synchrony

-Documentation to reproduce the experiments from the paper "Programming at the Edge of Synchrony"
+Documentation to reproduce the experiments from the paper "Programming at the Edge of Synchrony".

 ## Scope of the Artifact

 This artifacts explain how to run ReSync and the other tools against which we compare.

+TODO we try to use the latest available version of the tools against which we compare.

+TODO scripts for the plots

 ### Software Setup